ctrixcode/discord-webhook-library/README.md

 A powerful and easy-to-use library for creating and sending richly formatted messages to Discord webhooks.

 This library simplifies the process of constructing the JSON payload for Discord webhooks, providing a clean and intuitive interface for all supported features.
-It is designed to mirror the structure and capabilities of tools like [Discohook](https://discohook.org/), allowing you to build complex messages with ease.
+It is designed to mirror the structure and capabilities of similar tools, allowing you to build complex messages with ease.

 ## Features